gazpachu/joanmira/README.md

 - Dark mode support
 - All icons are SVG
 - Dynamic image resizing and conversion to WebP with Sharp
+- Load WebP responsive images in the markdown files
 - Includes 301 redirects
 - Hosting and DNS in Netlify
 - Custom 404 error page
 - Posthog integration and data capture modal consent
 - OG meta tags and favicons
 - Set the HTML lang attribute based on the content language
+- Multi-language support.
+Currently English and Spanish
 - Hot browser reloading in development mode (still need to reload the browser)
 - Support for light/dark code syntax highlighting